Our R&D focus areas

 The path to new treatments

 The future of treatment for many of today’s diseases lies in uncovering mechanisms that are newly emerging or still to be discovered.
 Focusing our intellect and resources in specific disease areas is the most effective manner to achieve truly breakthrough therapies.
-Our focus areas are Cardiovascular and Metabolic diseases; Oncology; Respiratory; Inflammation and Autoimmunity; and Neuroscience.
+Our focus areas are Cardiovascular, Renal and Metabolism; Oncology; Respiratory, Inflammation and Autoimmunity; and Neuroscience.

 By exchanging resources and knowledge with leading scientists around the world, we aim to accelerate the discovery of novel therapies for unmet medical needs.